”That’s called ’quengaruk’ or a bank of snow,” the guide explained,” and this is what you call ’muruaneq’, soft, deep snow.”

 When my goal is to educate people about the importance of testing, I start by building their vocabulary and meaning first.

 People’s ability to distinguish activities and outcomes inside testing results in far better able to make decisions.

 For example, there are different methods for hunting new bugs, and there are other methods for checking if the software still works as it did last week.
 If people can’t tell these things apart, how can they level-up their decisions either?

 When you seek to lead your clients, colleagues, and bosses towards better testing, one of your core skills is to sharpen their resolution around all things testing.

 Can you explain what a bug is?
 What about exploratory testing?
 What does quality assurance mean for you or your boss?

 I call this ability the Concept-Resolution.
 The higher the resolution, the better the decisions.

 Building this ability starts by learning to see and explain things to yourself first.
 Then start learning how to teach those things to others.

 P.S.
 Are you a professional committed to excellence in software testing?
-If you are, I wrote this for you -> The Storytools of Testing -book gives you epic tools to get clients, colleagues and bosses on your side!
-And the best thing is that it’s on -50% discount until end of month here: prove.guru/thebook
+If you are, I wrote this for you -> The Storytools of Testing -book gives you epic tools to get clients, colleagues, and bosses on your side!
+And the best thing is that it’s at -50% discount until the end of the month here: prove.guru/thebook